Web · SaaS

 01

-Every operator had a legacy GPS tab permanently open.
-Nobody had flagged it as a problem.
+Every operator kept a legacy GPS tab permanently open.
+It was an invisible habit, and nobody had flagged it.

 02